 Tech Sector To Reap Benefit

 By the time the rest of the world catches up with China, Milner says, the world’s tech sector will have a market cap of $7 trillion.
 Today the tech sector has a market cap of $3 trillion.
 Milner, who was an early investor in Facebook Inc. (NASDAQ:FBC), says tech companies are investing massive amounts of money on R&D.

 According to Milner, this spending is helping to fuel the incredible growth of the tech sector.
 This is resulting in disruptive new technologies including virtual reality and artificial intelligence.

 Apple Ad Blocking

-Growth of online spending could slow down due to Apple Inc.’s (NASDAQ:AAPLC) plan to block the ability to track users on its Safari browser, according to some experts.
-Apple’s announcement came after a similar move by Alphabet Inc.’s (NASDAQ:GOOGA) Google related to types of ads and approaches in its Chrome browser.
+Growth of online spending could slow down due to Apple Inc.’s (NASDAQ:AAPLB) plan to block the ability to track users on its Safari browser, according to some experts.
+Apple’s announcement came after a similar move by Alphabet Inc.’s (NASDAQ:GOOGC) Google related to types of ads and approaches in its Chrome browser.

 Not So Fast Says MS

 On the other hand, Morgan Stanley analysts also say, “While there could be some near-term disruption, over the long term these changes only put a higher value on large app platforms with data around their unique, logged-in and engaged user bases.”